britram/taps-transports/draft-ietf-taps-transports.md

 Every user-message is sent on a particular stream.
 User messages can be sent un-ordered or ordered upon request by the upper layer.
 Un-ordered messages can be delivered as soon as they are completely received.
-Only all ordered messages sent on the same stream are delivered at the receiver in the same order as sent by the sender.
+Ordered messages sent on the same stream are delivered at the receiver in the same order as sent by the sender.
 For user messages not requiring fragmentation, this minimises head of line blocking.

-The base protocol defined in {{RFC4960}} doesn't allow interleaving of user-messages, which results in sending a large message on one stream can block the sending of user messages on other streams.
+The base protocol defined in {{RFC4960}} does not allow interleaving of user-messages, which results in sending a large message on one stream can block the sending of user messages on other streams.
 {{I-D.ietf-tsvwg-sctp-ndata}} overcomes this limitation.
-Furthermore, {{I-D.ietf-tsvwg-sctp-ndata}} specifies multiple algorithms for the sender side selection of which streams to send data from supporting a variety of scheduling algorithms including priority based ones.
+Furthermore, {{I-D.ietf-tsvwg-sctp-ndata}} specifies multiple algorithms for the sender side selection of which streams to send data from supporting a variety of scheduling algorithms including priority based methods.
-The stream re-configuration extension defined in {{RFC6525}} allows to reset streams during the lifetime of an association and to increase the number of streams, if the number of streams negotiated in the SCTP handshake is not sufficient.
+The stream re-configuration extension defined in {{RFC6525}} allows streams to be reset during the lifetime of an association and to increase the number of streams, if the number of streams negotiated in the SCTP handshake becomes insufficient.

-According to {{RFC4960}}, each user message sent is either delivered to the receiver or, in case of excessive retransmissions, the association is terminated in a non-graceful way, similar to the TCP behaviour.
+Each user message sent is either delivered to the receiver or, in case of excessive retransmissions, the association is terminated in a non-graceful way {{RFC4960}}, similar to TCP behaviour.
-In addition to this reliable transfer, the partial reliability extension defined in {{RFC3758}} allows the sender to abandon user messages.
+In addition to this reliable transfer, the partial reliability extension
+{{RFC3758}} allows a sender to abandon user messages.
 The application can specify the policy for abandoning user messages.
 Examples for these policies include: